 \subsection{AGN and XRB contamination}

 The procedure to mask the event files according to a given criterion has a significant impact on the results (see Sect. \ref{subsec:full:stack}).
-Using `ALL', `M1' or `M3' masks leads to drastically different measurements with distinct physical meanings.
-In our case, when all resolved sources are identified and classified, the M1 mask is then optimal, as it corresponds to the minimization of contamination from known AGN to the inner projected luminosity profiles.
-However, the level of residual contamination from un-detected faint AGN remains uncertain.
+Using ALL, M1, or M3 masks leads to drastically different measurements with distinct physical meanings.
+In our case, when all resolved sources are identified and classified, the M1 mask is then optimal, as it corresponds to minimization of the contamination from known AGN to the inner projected luminosity profiles.
+However, the level of residual contamination from undetected faint AGN remains uncertain.

 To further estimate the AGN contamination, we use the X-ray AGN model described in \citet{Comparat2019MNRAS.487.2005C} and validated against eFEDS observations by \citet{Liu_SIM_2021arXiv210614528L}.
-We use the X-ray group and cluster model from \citet{Comparat2020OJAp....3E..13C}, which was validated against eFEDs observations by \citet{LiuAng2021arXiv210614518L, Bulbul2021arXiv211009544B}.
-In particular they reproduce to good accuracy the number density of sources as a function of their flux (logN-logS) for each class separately.
+We use the X-ray group and cluster model from \citet{Comparat2020OJAp....3E..13C}, which was validated against eFEDs observations by \citet{LiuAng2021arXiv210614518L}, \citet{Bulbul2021arXiv211009544B}.
+In particular, the simulations accurately reproduce the number density of sources as a function of their flux (logN-logS) for each class separately.
 We limit these light cones to the redshift range $0.05<z<0.3$ and flux in the band 0.5--2 keV to $F_X> 10^{-17}$ erg cm$^{-2}$ s$^{-1}$.

-We predict as a function of stellar mass the mean luminosity expected for AGN and Clusters, and the scatter around the mean relation.
-The sum of the two empirical models should correspond to the relation obtained when applying the `M3' mask i.e. when all detected sources are left in the stack.
-Fig.~\ref{fig:scaling:relation:EMP:model} shows the comparison of the observations with the empirical models.
+Figure~\ref{fig:scaling:relation:EMP:model} shows a comparison of the observations with the empirical models.
 The observations are compatible with the two model lines: at low stellar masses ($\log_{10} M^* < 11.$) the total projected emission of both quiescent and star-forming galaxies must be contaminated by faint AGN\footnote{We note here that the AGN model prediction is in good agreement with the figures from Aird et al. (in prep) quoted in Sect. \ref{subsec:agn}.}.
-The corresponding contamination from unresolved emission due to X-ray binaries, based on the adopted model for the XRB population in galaxies \citep[see discussion in Sect. \ref{subsec:xrb};][]{Aird2017MNRAS.465.3390A}, are reported in the Table \ref{tab:LX:80kpc:M3} (M3 mask) and shown as colored shaded areas in Fig.~\ref{fig:scaling:relation:EMP:model}.
-Clearly, the putative contribution from XRB remain sub-dominant in our stacked sub-samples.
+The corresponding contamination from unresolved emission due to XRBs based on the adopted model for the XRB population in galaxies \citep[see discussion in Sect. \ref{subsec:xrb};][]{Aird2017MNRAS.465.3390A} is reported in Table \ref{tab:LX:80kpc:M3} (M3 mask) and is shown as colored shaded areas in Fig.~\ref{fig:scaling:relation:EMP:model}.
+Clearly, the putative contribution from XRBs remains subdominant in our stacked subsamples.